emiraga/cloud-reader-export/README.txt

 - Starting from page 1. go page by page until the end of the book.

+  (You can scroll fast with your keyboard, using the Right Arrow, as long as network request finishes.
+If some book is downloaded offline in your local storage, then you can skip this step.)

 - Right click in "Network" tab on any recorded network request

 - Click "Save all as HAR with content"